Park Ranger Raymond Felton

 “No two days are exactly alike, and how can you beat living up here in all this natural beauty,” he said.
 “My wife and I love it.
 And so do the guests who come our way.”

-Since this story was written, Ranger Felton has been promoted to Senior Ranger at Dreher Island State Park.
+Since this story was written, Ranger Felton has been promoted to Park Manager at Sadlers Creek State Park.